 The FASB issued ASU 2016-13, Financial Instruments - Credit Losses, (Topic 326) (ASU 2016-13), in June 2016.
 ASU 2016-13 will require entities to update their credit loss model to the current expected credit losses (CECL) model.
 This CECL model will require entities to estimate the credit losses expected over the life of an exposure (or pool of exposures).
-ASU 2016-13 is effective for annual financial statements of private companies issued for fiscal years beginning after December 15, 2021, and should be applied using a modified retrospective approach.
+While the Company is a public business entity, the Company qualifies as a small reporting company and therefore, ASU 2016-13 is effective for the Company's December 31, 2023 financial statements and thereafter.